maxzalevski/climate_solutions/README.md

 **Total Carbon Sequestration from Grazing Projects:**
 - 150 + 5 = 155 tons of CO2 per year

+Our animal grazing projects, such as "Bhoomi" in Mykolaiv region and "Podkova" in Kyiv region, integrate regenerative practices that enhance soil health and sequester carbon.
+"Bhoomi" project, covering 300 hectares with 247 cows, dedicates 150 hectares to pastures.
+"Podkova" covers 5 hectares with 20 goats.
+These regenerative grazing practices improve the soil's capacity to sequester carbon, estimated at about 1 ton of CO2 per hectare per year.
+This results in a sequestration of 150 tons of CO2 annually for "Bhoomi" and 5 tons for "Podkova," totaling 155 tons of CO2 per year.
+These projects demonstrate how sustainable livestock management can contribute to climate mitigation while supporting local livelihoods.

 #### Overall Summary